-In addition to the Bonds, the City will have the following outstanding indebtedness as of June 30, 2017, exclusive of obligations to be paid from specifically pledged revenues, such as revenue bonds, tax allocation bonds, assessment district, special tax bonds or Section 108 Loans.
+In addition to the Bonds, the City has the following outstanding indebtedness exclusive of obligations to be paid from specifically pledged revenues, such as revenue bonds, tax allocation bonds, assessment district, special tax bonds or Section 108 Loans.
 The City has never defaulted in the payment of any of its obligations.